jamii/jamii.github.com/_posts/2019-04-20-materialize-inc.md

 I'm happy to report that I'm maintaining my commitment to viewing every problem as an incremental view maintenance problem by joining an [incremental view maintenance startup](https://materialize.io/).

-Tradition dictates that I now convince the reader that You Too Can Join An Incremental View Maintenance Startup!
+Tradition dictates that I now convince the reader that You Too Can Join An Incremental View Maintenance Startup.
 So here are the some of the things that I found compelling:

 * Experience.
 Everyone involved so far has built similar systems in the past, so we can skip past all the obvious mistakes and make fresh new exciting mistakes.
 * Sensible engineering.
 From the folks that brought you [Scalability!
 But at what COST?](https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf) and [Jepsen-approved serializability](https://www.cockroachlabs.com/blog/cockroachdb-beta-passes-jepsen-testing/).